 In the US, unless freight forwarders are also registered NVOCCs, they are not allowed to sign Bill of Ladings.
 That said, they cannot issue Bill of Ladings nor appear as a shipper on Bill of Ladings.
 It can be listed only as a freight forwarder on the Master Bill of Ladings and its role is to help with customs clearance, etc.

-All fields on the Master Bill of Lading and House Bill of Lading including vessel information, description of cargo, seal numbers, weight, number of containers, sail date, etc, should be the same.
-The only differences should only be in the shipper, consignee, notify, and pickup location fields.
+All fields on the Master Bill of Lading and House Bill of Lading including vessel information, description of cargo, container seal numbers, weight, number of containers, sail date, etc, should be the same.
+The only differences should only be in the shipper, consignee, notify party, and pickup location fields.